 You can link to a variety of informational resources:

 - One of the MPCA videos above or to the videos listed under "Resources" below

 - News stories that explain the problems caused by flushing wipes — Several recent Minnesota news stories are listed below under "Resources."
-You can also find stories in several national news outlets, like the New York Times, CBS News, WGN, Washington Post, New York magazine, AARP, and USA Today.
+You can also find stories in several national news outlets, like the New York Times, WGN, Washington Post, New York magazine, AARP, and USA Today.